Perth Attractions: 14 Best things to do in Perth

 For lunch you can cook yourself a barbeque meal on the facilities available, have a picnic, or stop by at the Zoo Cafe for a meal or snack.
 Special events are also held over the summer months, such as evening concerts on the main lawn.
 If you are travelling with kids, choosing between things to do in Perth, this Zoo adventure should be on the top of your list.

-See the Perth Bell Tower
+See the Perth Bell Tower (even better at Night)

 bell-tower

-Join one of the Perth city tours
+Join one of the Perth City Tours

 There are plenty of things to do in Perth itself.
 If Perth is new to you, start from the city sightseeing and stroll through the most popular streets and neighbourhoods.